+Today’s free printable is a dental health chart.
 With two dentists for siblings (and another taking his DAT in a month), you’d think good dental hygiene would be second nature to our little ones.
-That’s not neccessarily so.
+That’s not necessarily so.
 They still need lots and lots of reminders to brush and floss regularly.

 When we had to make appointments with their sister to have a couple of cavities filled recently, I knew we’d need to work double-time on building better dental health habits.
 That’s how my newest habit tracking chart came into existence:

 Do your kids need help remembering to brush and floss?
-Print out our chart and use it until doing so becomes second nature to them.
+Print out our dental health chart and use it until doing so becomes second nature to them.

 And, in case you’re trying to establish other good habits — like sleeping through the night or ditching diapers for big kid pants — here’s some other charts we’ve used in the past to help with such goals (thankfully, with greater success than we’ve yet managed with daily flossing):